Plant Talk 13: Exotic Invasive Plants

 Hello plant enthusiasts,

-The ferociously opportunistic plant Silver Grass (Miscanthus sinensis) is just starting to bloom large and in charge currently from the Poaceae as are many other grasses.
+The ferociously opportunistic plants Silver Grass (Miscanthus sinensis) and Stilt Grass (Microstegium vinimeum) are just about to start blooming large and in charge currently from the Poaceae as are many other grasses.

 Fruits Ready for Harvest

 Apples (Malus spp.), Asian Dogwood (Cornus kousa), Autumn Olive (Elaeagnus umbellata), Pawpaw (Asimina triloba), Pears (Pyrus spp.), Persimmons (Diospyros virginina), Plums (Prunus sp.), and Spice Bush (Lindera benzoin) fruits are ready and rocking just to name a few!
-The Blueberries (Vaccinium spp.) at upper elevations such as Sam’s Knob are peaked, but Black Fruited Viburnums (Viburnum spp.) and American Rowan (Sorbus americana) will be ready to pick up their soon.
+The Blueberries (Vaccinium spp.) at upper elevations such as Sam’s Knob are mostly peaked though i and some friends picked a small amount of some lovely Highbush Blueberry (Vaccinium corymbosum) and Southern Mountain Cranberry (Vaccinium erythrocarpum) on a friends land near Mt Mitchell recently for a fall equinox brew.
+Black Fruited Viburnums (Viburnum spp.), American Rowan (Sorbus americana) and Hawthorns (Crataegus spp.) are ready to pick as well.

 Introduction to Exotic and Invasive Plants and the Evolution of my Personal Connection to Them

 Exotic invasives are a topic that i have explored for a many years starting with my graduate research in 2007.
-The following is a revision and distillation from that research which initially focused on information for the southeastern U.S. but now features information from around the country as well as other countries such as Australia, Canada, Hungary, Israel and New Zealand.
+The following is a revision and distillation from my time in school back then which initially focused on information for the southeastern U.S. Now information from around the country as well as other countries such as Australia, Canada, Hungary, Israel and New Zealand is also included.

 The author Charles Mann fairly recently wrote a book called 1493 (2011), which is a sequel to 1491 (2006) and in it he explores in part how vastly transformed the landscape of America has become due to the presence of recently introduced organisms.
 This phenomenon includes not only plants, but microbes, insects, mollusks, rodents, earthworms, and of course people, etc… An interesting piece about the establishment of foreign plants since the 1600s maps the trajectory of the phenomenon into the 1800s as well (R. N. Mack, 2003).